glangetasq/TFA-project-apl2163-qag2000/README.md

 ## What does it do?
 The main features of Squirrel Tracker are the following:
-1) A "map" view displaying the location of 100 squirrel sightings on an OpenStreets map.
-  Located at /map.
+1) A "map" view displaying the location of 100 squirrel sightings on an OpenStreets map.<br /> Located at /map.
 2) A "sighting" view listing all squirrel sightings incudling links to view each sighting.
   Located at /sightings.